 Year-to-year changes in the amount of arctic sea ice data taken at the same time each year so one can do a proper comparison. |

 If you still think the conclusions of the IPCC and numerous other science organizations are invalid, the climate science is flawed, etc., then how about considering economic and national security reasons?
 Energy from fossil fuel burning (oil, coal, natural gas, etc.) is getting more and more expensive since it is a non-renewable resource that is shrinking while the demand for energy is ever increasing.
-The US produces about a third of the crude oil it consumes.
-A sizable chunk of the United States supply of oil comes from countries that are politically unstable or questionable or have "less than warm" relations with the United States.
-While the top two oil exporters are friendly to the U.S. (Canada and Saudi Arabia), the top 15 exporters list from the U.S. Department of Energy includes countries such as Venezuela, Iraq, and Russia.
+In 2018 the US produced about 90% of the crude oil it consumed (this is "net imports" = imports minus exports, see the foreign oil FAQ at the EIA).
+A sizable chunk of the United States supply of crude oil comes from countries that are politically unstable or questionable or have "less than warm" relations with the United States.
+While the top three crude oil exporters are friendly to the U.S. (Canada, Mexico, and Saudi Arabia), the top 15 exporters list from the U.S. Department of Energy includes countries such as Iraq, Russia, and Libya.
 The other exporters will also feel more and more pressure to export to other countries such as China and India as their energy needs grow as a result of their conversion to a Western-style economic system.
 If you add in the health costs that arise from the respiration and ingestion of the by-products of fossil fuel burning, the costs will be prohibitive (especially as China and India ramp up to Western levels of per capita consumption).

 The world would get warmer even if we were to stop all fossil-fuel burning now because of the time it takes for natural processes to get rid of the human-generated excess of greenhouse gases (carbon dioxide, methane, nitrous oxide and halocarbons).
 Does that mean it is hopeless?
 No. We can still prevent the warming from becoming catastrophic.
 We can lessen the amount of eventual warming.
 No one thing will be the answer that saves us.
 A number of simple, smaller things added together will be the answer.
 In the long run, the things we do now to slow the growth of greenhouse gas increases will not only prevent catastrophe, it will save us a lot of money and make the world more politically stable.
 Consider this like saving for retirement or like investing in the stock market for the long-term: invest some money now to reap a greater reward later.